KrishnaswamyLab/GSAE/README.md

 # clone project
 git clone https://github.com/ec134/GSAE

+# IT IS RECOMMENDED THAT YOU WORK WITHIN A VIRTUAL ENVIRONMENT
 # install project
 cd GSAE
 pip install -e .
 pip install -r requirements.txt

  ```

+ You will also need to install PyTorch Geometric.
+Instructions for doing so can be found [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)

  # Workflow

-## loading data from RNAfold
+## 1. loading data from RNAfold
 ---

-From rnafold, we get a file like the following
+From RNAfold, we get a file like the following

     rnafold_output.txt